nbertagnolli/nbertagnolli.github.io/_posts/2018-01-28-5-minute-deep-learning-ios-app.md

 </head>

 ## **Introduction**
-Howdy, Deep learning is really hot right now and people seem to like iphones.
+Howdy, Deep learning is really hot right now and people seem to like iPhones.
 Let's put them together :).
 A while back there weren't many tutorials on how to do this, now there are quite a few more.
 I'd like to add to the space with a maximally efficient minimal working example.
 We're going to build a deep learning